TCP vs UDP Protocols: Key Differences, Use Cases & Performance Guide

 • Real-time communication: UDP is often favoured for real-time communication due to its low latency.
 Applications like online gaming or voice-over-IP (VoIP) benefit from UDP's speed, even though it sacrifices some reliability.

-• TCP vs UDP speed: UDP is faster than TCP but does not perform error checking.
+• TCP vs UDP speed: UDP is faster than TCP, but does not perform error checking.

 Network conditions